AI + Health Tech

 Overestimating your entity's ability actually to assume full risk

 As OIG acknowledged when establishing the FFR safe harbor, "there may be substantial up-front investments that can strain any physician practice's limited resources but can be particularly challenging for small, rural, or underserved practices with smaller patient pools to spread risk."
-Before taking on Full Enterprise Risk, VBE participants may consider a Care Coordination or SDFR arrangement as an entry point.
+Since individual participants cannot submit claims for services rendered to members of the target patient population, the VBE's governing body should ensure that the arrangement will not impose financial harm on individual participants.

 4. Outcomes-Based Payment Arrangements (OBPA Safe Harbor)

-While not part of the formal "value-based enterprise" safe harbors, OIG also revised the preexisting management contracts and services safe harbor to allow outcomes-based payments without the need for a formal VBE.
-The added language relaxed restrictions that previously required fixed-in-advance service fees to allow healthcare companies to structure service fees and incentive payments tied to measurable, data-driven clinical or cost outcomes.
+While not part of the formal "value-based enterprise" safe harbors, the OBPA safe harbor added language to the commonly used Personal Services and Management Contracts safe harbor (42 C.F.R. § 1001.952(d)) that allows parties to add value-based elements to traditional fee-for-service arrangements without the need for a formal VBE.
+The added language relaxed restrictions that previously required fixed-in-advance service fees to allow healthcare companies to instead structure more flexible service fees based on measurable, data-driven clinical or cost outcomes.

 When to Use It

-- Digital health companies or tech-enabled service providers supporting clinical outcomes, cost reduction, or improved quality metrics
+• Digital health companies or tech-enabled service providers supporting clinical outcomes, cost reduction, or improved quality metrics for fee-for-service providers

 Key Requirements

-- Must include a methodology for measuring outcomes that is objective, validated, and set in advance
+• Arrangements must include a methodology for measuring performance against the metrics that is objective, validated, and set in advance

 Common Pitfalls